Dolly Akers: Political career

+Housing authority and advocacy

-Elected to the Fort Peck Tribal Housing Authority in the 1970s, she advocated for funding for housing on the Fort Peck Reservation.
+After being elected to the Fort Peck Tribal Housing Authority in the 1970s, she advocated for funding for housing on the Fort Peck Reservation.
 She achieved her goal of receiving federal funds but was later accused by some members of the tribal council of favoring her supporters instead of weighing all applicants equally in the allocation of those housing funds.
-Akers lived on a 1400 acre ranch in Montana for part of her life where she served as an advocate and special advocate for seven different reservations in the state.
-Akers does a lot of work on awareness of the problems faced on reservations, especially regarding the youth, as she worked as a social worker for these seven reservations.
+Dolly lived on a 1,400-acre ranch in Montana for part of her life where she served as an advocate and special advocate for seven different reservations in the state.
+Dolly does a lot of work on awareness of the problems faced on reservations, especially regarding the youth, as she worked as a social worker for these seven reservations.
 Dolly personally sees these problems as a result of the up-bringing of native youths, as more and more parents are not teaching their children their heritage and native language to pass on.

 Her belief in Indian autonomy led her to support the controversial policy of Termination, which advocated "terminating" the U.S. government's treaty obligations to tribes in order to encourage individual Indians to integrate into the larger Euro-American society.
 Looking back on her career, she was most proud of successfully lobbying for a regulation permitting tribes to hire their own legal counsel and the 1968 Indian Civil Rights Act, which placed Native Americans under the constitution.

-Akers was also appointed into the Montana FHA advisory committee.
+Dolly was also appointed to the Montana FHA advisory committee.

+Death

+After an impactful life, she died in 1986 in Helena.